reachlocal/angular-seed-project/app/bower_components/angular-rlmodule/README.md

 This script adds an additional module method to angular's API.
 The method is called rlmodule() and is almost identical to angular's module() method.
 (It's a wrapper for angular's module() method.)

 ### Warning
-Just one word of warning.
+There are a few known bugs with this version of this extension.

 Don't declare any components on a module bundle.

 ```javascript
 angular.rlmodule('foo.config', []).constant('FOO', 'BAR')